Servant Girl Annihilator: In popular culture

 William Sydney Porter, better known as the short story writer O. Henry, was living in Austin at the time of the murders.
 Porter coined the term "Servant Girl Annihilators" in a May 10, 1885, letter addressed to his friend Dave Hall and later included in his anthology Rolling Stones: "Town is fearfully dull," wrote Porter, "except for the frequent raids of the Servant Girl Annihilators, who make things lively in the dull hours of the night...."
 However, no contemporary newspaper or published source referred to the murderer(s) as "The Servant Girl Annihilator."

 In 2000, Steven Saylor published the novel A Twist at the End, which closely reconstructed the murders and the ensuing trials, with young William Sydney Porter playing a fictional role.
 The novel was published in the United Kingdom (as Honour the Dead) and has been translated into Portuguese and Hungarian.

 Episode 6 (2015) of the podcast Tanis, a mystery/suspense docudrama, is titled "The Servant Girl Annihilator."
 It suggests a connection between the killings and the mysteries central to the podcast's ongoing story.

-In 2022, The Drag Audio Production House published a four-part podcast, "Devilish Deeds", a nonfiction series about the murders.
-It explored the victims' deaths and the theories surrounding the killer or killers.